usagi123/GamePortalAPIs/README.md

     "gameId": ["String","String","..."]
 }
 ```
-The `recentLogin` field is input as HH:mm:ss DD-MM-YYYY UTC +0 format but keeps as unix time stamp in the system.
+The `recentLogin` field is input as HH:mm:ss DD-MM-YYYY UTC +0 format but keeps as Unix time stamp in the system.

 **Edit a profile detail**